 LOS: Support the Otago CDEM Group in improving the resilience of Otago to civil defence emergencies.
-Performance measure Targets Performance measure 2021/22 2022/23 2023/24 2024-2031 Fulfil all Fulfil all Fulfil all Fulfil all Support is provided to the Otago CDEM requirements as requirements as requirements as requirements as Group as per the CDEM Act and Otago CDEM the the the Partnership Agreement administering administering administering administering authority authority authority authority
+Dorformance massure Targets Performance measure 2021/22 2022/23 2023/24 2024-2031 Fulfil all Fulfil all Fulfil all Fulfil all Support is provided to the Otago CDEM requirements as requirements as requirements as requirements as Group as per the CDEM Act and Otago CDEM the the the Partnership Agreement administering administering administering administering authority authority authority authority

 LOS: Provide resources to coordinate an efficient and effective region-wide response to a civil defence emergency.
-Performance measures Targ ets Terrormance measures 2021/22 2022/23 2023/24 2024-2031 An adequate Emergency Coordination Centre (ECC) facility and staffing are available Adequate staff who are trained and available for any activation of the ECC An appropriate Adequate staff who are trained and available for any activation of the ECC An appropriate facility is Adequate staff who are trained and available for any activation of the ECC An appropriate Adequate staff who are trained and available for any activation of the ECC An appropriate facility is available for activation at all times available for activation at all times facility is available for activation at all times facility is available for activation at all times ECC activated in a timely manner ECC activated within 1 hour of Group Controller's decision to activate ECC activated within 1 hour of Group Controller's decision to activate ECC activated within 1 hour of Group Controller's decision to activate ECC activated within 1 hour of Group Controller's decision to activate
+Targ ets Performance measures 2021/22 2022/23 2023/24 2024-2031 An adequate Emergency Coordination Centre (ECC) facility and staffing are available An appropriate facility is available for Adequate staff who are trained and available for any activation of the ECC An appropriate facility is available for Adequate staff who are trained and available for any activation of the ECC An appropriate facility is available for Adequate staff who are trained and available for any activation of the ECC An appropriate facility is available for activation at all times activation at all times activation at all times activation at all times ECC activated in a timely manner ECC activated within 1 hour of Group Controller's decision to activate ECC activated within 1 hour of Group Controller's decision to activate ECC activated within 1 hour of Group Controller's decision to activate ECC activated within 1 hour of Group Controller's decision to activate

-^{}Adequate staffing consists of staff who are trained (two staff trained as leads across each of the six functions) and available (a minimum of four staff per function) for any activation of the ECC.
+\Adequate staffing consists of staff who are trained (two staff trained as leads across each of the six functions) and available (a minimum of four staff per function) for any activation of the ECC.

-An appropriate ECC facility is an IL4 rated building (67% of building code) with power and communication contingencies
+\\An appropriate ECC facility is an IL4 rated building (67% of building code) with power and communication contingencies